SystemsApproach/5G/intro.rst

 evolutionary path and not a point solution, includes standardized specifications, a range of implementation choices, and a long list of aspirational goals.
-Because this leaves so much room for interpretation, our approach to describing 5G is grounded in two mutually-supportive principles.
+Because this leaves so much room for interpretation, xour approach to describing 5G is grounded in two mutually-supportive principles.
 The first is to apply a *systems lens*, which is to say, we explain the sequence of design decisions that lead to a solution rather than fall back on enumerating the overwhelming number of acronyms as a